hlane6/biotracker/app/style/python/README.md

 ###Tabs or Spaces?

-are the preferred indentation method.
+Spaces are the preferred indentation method.

 Tabs should be used solely to remain consistent with code that is already indented with tabs.